Nonlinear Impulse Response Functions and Local Projections: Introduction

-However, linear dynamic models are too restrictive, and the omission of nonlinear dynamics is the major source of misspecification risk.
-For instance, it is known that ``persistence varies along the business cycle, that is a shock occurring in a recession period is not of the same persistence as a shock occurring in an expansion period" [Koop et al. (1996)].
-Cycles can be created by a tent map or the logistic effects [Frank, Stengos (1988)]; speculative bubbles and local trends are also nonlinear dynamic features present in several macroeconomic series usually captured by mixed causal/noncausal models [Lanne, Saikkonen (2011), Jorda et al. (2015), Bec et al. (2020), Gouri\'eroux, Jasiak (2017), (2022)], as well as jumps, disasters [Christoffersen, Du, Elkawhi (2017), Wang (2019), Paul (2020), Gouri\'eroux, Monfort, Mouabbi, Renne (2021)], or switching regimes introduced to model the asymmetric responses of output to oil prices for instance [Hamilton (2003), Kilian, Vigfusson (2011), (2017)].
-The new macroeconomic models have to account for the transition to low carbon economics [Metcalf, Stock (2020)], for the network effects, including the supply chain of failures [Kuiper, Lansink (2013)], for fast technological changes, as the digitalization of the economy, or for the potential epidemiological occurrences [Toda (2020)].
-Such phenomena cannot be captured by simply linearizing nonlinear dynamic models around an equilibrium value.
-Such a linearization will generally lead to an artificial increase in the lag in the SVAR model, and change the perceived time for a shock to generate an effect.
-But, more importantly, it will induce misleading unit roots, or be unable to predict tipping points in the transition and lead to Impulse Response Functions (IRF) that do not depend on the current environment.
-The econometric literature on impulse response functions in nonlinear systems is rather limited.
-Definitions of the IRF in a nonlinear dynamic framework have been introduced in [Koop, Pesaran, Potter (1996), Pesaran, Shin (1998), Gouri\'eroux and Jasiak (2005), Lanne, Nyberg (2016), Isakin, Ngo (2020)]. \\
+However, linear methods are rather restrictive and constitute a major source of misspecification risk.
+This arises due to the omission of nonlinear dynamics - for instance, ``linear models cannot adequately capture asymmetries that may exist in business cycle fluctuations" [Koop et al. (1996)].
+Indeed, nonlinear behaviour has continued to feature in a number of applied settings, including but not limited to: [1] Cyclical behaviour due to a tent map or logistic effects [Frank and Stengos (1988)].
+[2] Speculative bubbles and local trends that are captured by causal/noncausal models [Lanne and Saikkonen (2011), Jorda et al. (2015), Gouri\'eroux and Jasiak (2017), (2022), Bec et al. (2020)].
+[3] Jumps and disasters [Christoffersen, Du and Elkawhi (2017), Wang (2019), Paul (2020), Gouri\'eroux, Monfort, Mouabbi and Renne (2021)].
+[4] Regime switches, introduced to model asymmetric responses of output to oil prices for instance [Hamilton (2003), (2011), Kilian and Vigfusson (2011), (2017)].
+[5] Modern macroeconomic models, which need to account for transition to low carbon economics [Metcalf and Stock (2020)], network effects due to supply chain failures [Kuiper and Lansink (2013)], fast technological changes arising from digitalization, potential epidemiological occurrences [Toda (2020)], asymmetric inflation expectations [Baqace (2020)], asymmetric effects of weather shocks [Cashin et al. (2017), DeTruchis et al. (2024)], or for nonlinear summaries of income inequality [Frost and Van Stralen (2018)]\footnote{Such phenomena cannot be captured by simply log-linearizing nonlinear dynamic models around an equilibrium value.
+In particular, ad hoc methods tend to linearize the first-order conditions of the intertemporal optimization problem, leading to linear rational expectation models.
+Among the multiplicity of solutions, only stationary fundamental solutions with linear dyanmics are selected, whereas other stationary fundamental solutions with speculative bubbles are rejected ex-ante [see Gourieroux, Jasiak and Monfort (2020) for the complete set of stationary solutions.]. }. \\